How to Go to An Open House: 12 Steps to Follow

 Step 2: Talk to an agent first if you’re interested in buying

-If your open house goal isn’t to buy soon, then there is no reason to involve an agent — but otherwise, an agent can give you valuable insight about different homes that you can’t get elsewhere, and also help you access open houses you wouldn’t be able to find on your own.
+If your open house goal isn’t to buy soon, then there is no reason to involve an agent.
+Otherwise, an agent can give you valuable insight about different homes you can’t get elsewhere, while helping you access open houses you wouldn’t be able to find on your own.

 Mitchell adds that you can always sign the guestbook with your agent’s name instead of your own: “If a buyer wants to attend but they don’t want to have all their information out there to get emails or calls, it’s perfectly appropriate to sign your agent’s name.
 That way, the seller’s agent can follow up directly with your agent.”